pjongeneel/exp1/README.md

 `aws lambda update-alias --function-name lambda_inference --name latest --function-version $FUNCTION_VERSION`

 7. with any code change, rebuild the docker image and push it to ECR (repeat 3 and 4 and 6)

+Notes:

+If you want to add dependencies
+`uv add scikit-learn`

+If you want to test your function before docker
+`uv sync`
+`python run test.py`